 Meanwhile swiping the space bar from right to left opens Emoji, GIF and Stickers menu in Gboard.
 Both apps come with eight different types of categorised emoji sections and different stickers to use in the messages.
 In SwiftKey, with stickers, you can create collections and save to use later.
 SwiftKey also comes with a basic image editor in which you can add stickers to images and send in the messages.

 Regarding the translation, both do a good job.
 Gboard uses Google Translation while Bing powers SwiftKey.
-The difference in the test was Gboard translated professionally while SwiftKey adopted the informal style.
+Both translated the test very well.

 SwiftKey can translate to over 70 languages when the internet is available.
 If you want the keyboard to translate the text when the internet connection is not available, then download Microsoft Translator which works with SwiftKey to translate the text offline.